 What You Need

-Potato cooking water - the water you cook your potatoes in will have a lot of starch in it, which will increase the starch content of your dough even more
+Potato cooking water - Don't toss this the water you cook your potatoes in.
+It will have a lot of starch in it, which will increase the starch content of your dough even more.

 Step-by-step Instructions

-2. Mash the potatoes and set aside 113 grams (½ cup) of the starchy potato water
+Don't forget to set aside 113 grams (½ cup) of the starchy potato water.

 I’ll be giving time cues in this recipe, but rising times will depend on the activity of your starter and the temperature in your kitchen.
 Be flexible and look for the signs of fermentation, instead of depending totally on the times stated here.